10 ways to change password in Remote Desktop session

 CTRL-ALT-END

-Sometimes (but not always), CTRL-ALT-END helps you “ctrl-alt-delete” the session to change your password in the remote session.
+Sometimes (but not always), CTRL-ALT-END helps you “ctrl-alt-delete” the session to change your password in remote desktop sessions.
 CTRL-ALT-END is the equivalent to CTRL-ALT-DELETE in RDP.
-However it depends on the OS-version session settings whether this works or not.
+However, it depends on the OS version session settings whether this works or not.

 On screen keyboard

 The On Screen Keyboard (OSK) is a virtual keyboard on your screen.
 This works in Windows Server 2012 / Windows 7 and higher.
-To reset your password with the OSK, follow these steps:
+To change your password in Remote Desktop with the OSK, follow these steps:

 1. Click Start